 New and improved features in Logic Pro X

 Logic X’s drum designer allows you to select from different styles of drummer and different sets of equipment.
 Logic says: “Drummer is powered by the performances and sounds of some of the industry’s top session players and recording engineers.”
 It’s very easy to use with its visually striking interface.

 Drum designer is capable of some great sounding tones and grooves which are pretty realistic, even if they are obviously very clean and professionally recorded.

 To me, this is a minor gripe.
 When you have a DIY vocal track, or live recording of guitar, bass or another instrument layered over what is clearly a pro recorded drum loop, it kind of detracts from the authenticity of the whole track.
 The Drum Designer gives you control over everything from volume and projection to groove but still, the end result is very high grade and clean – it’d be great if you could muddy it all up a bit to make it sound more authentic.

 Smart Controls are one of these extra features that have been slid into the general workflow.
 They just sort of appear and tempt you to use them.
 It’s not vital to use them rigorously but they’re a great assistance when working with complex FX chains.

 In terms of synths, the Retro Synth is new for pretty standard analogue and FM synthesis.
 There’s updated organs and pianos too, nothing major but something nonetheless.

 Logic Pro X compatibility with audio interfaces

-Our picks of the best audio interfaces to use with Logic Pro X are…
+Our pick of the best audio interfaces to use with Logic Pro X is the…

 In terms of UI and features, Logic Pro X is extremely solid.
 It doesn’t break new ground – it’s no DAW killer or world beater but it does what it does in smooth and sleek style, and that’s the Apple software way.